Obituary: Francisca Rebecca Longoria

 Sept.
 10, 1928 ~ Aug.
 8, 2020

-Francisca Rebecca Longoria, 91, of Glenns Ferry, Idaho passed away August 8, 2020 at her home.
-Rebecca was born on the family homestead in La Reforma, Texas on September 10, 1928 to Alehos Gonzales and Delores Escobedo.
+Francisca Rebeca Longoria, 92, of Glenns Ferry, Idaho passed away August 8, 2020 at her home surrounded by family.
+Rebeca was born on the family homestead in La Reforma, Texas on September 10, 1928 to Alehos Gonzales and Delores Escobedos.
 She was married in 1942 in Pharr, Texas to Alfredo Morin.

-Rebecca was a teacher’s aide for 30 years and loved it so much.
+Rebeca was a teacher’s aide for 30 years and loved being around the children very much.
 She was an active member of the Catholic Church and Catholic Rosary Club.
+She enjoyed playing bingo and going jackpot, Nevada to play the penny machines.
+She loved her grandchildren very much.
+Our loving grandmother was a loving person, she was always there for family and friends to lend a helping hand.
+She was so kind, and she never said anything bad about another person.
+She always helped her nieces and nephews like they were her own children.
+She loved having them all together for family time.

-She enjoyed playing bingo and the penny machines.
-Rebecca was preceded in death by her grandparents, Bartedo and Estephanie Escobedo; parents, Alehos Gonzales and Delores Escobedo; husbands, Alfredo Morin and Bernabe Longoria; daughter, Delores Morin; and son, Alfredo Morin, Jr.
+Rebeca was preceded in death by her grandparents, Bartedo and Estephanie Escobedo; parents, Alehos Gonzales and Delores Escobedo; husbands, Alfredo Morin and Bernabe Longoria; brother, Rudolfo Saenze; daughter, Delores Morin; sons, Alfredo Morin, Jr. and an infant stillborn; and father and mother-in-law, Serafin and Martina Morin.

-She is survived by her children, Juan Morin; Santiago Morin; Reynoldo Morin; Janie Juanita Presnell; and Mary Celia Treasure; as well as numerous grandchildren, great grandchildren and extended family members.
+She is survived by her children, Juan Morin; Santiago Morin; Reynoldo Morin; Janie Juanita Presnell; Mary Celia (Gary) Treasure; and Brenabe (Brandy) Morin; grandchildren, Becca Bauer, Rochelle Martinez, Danny Reyna, Carlie Morin, JJ Morin, Francis Roberts, Shea Morin, Heath Treasure, Stephanie Christianson, Jeremy Presnell, Mathew Presnell, Lynesi Ligon, Jaylon Morin, and Bronson Morin; as well as numerous great grandchildren and extended family members.

 Obituaries Newsletter